cavilosa/Publishing-House/README.md

 _________________________________________
 A reader won't have access to this route.

-On GET request a BookForm or AthorFrom will loaded with JSON response for GET request will include:
+On GET request a BookForm or AuthorFrom will loaded with JSON response for GET request will include:

         {
           "success": True,
           "permissions": permissions
         }

-On POST request the forms wil store user's input in the databse, redirecting to the /books and /authors routes respectively.
+On POST request the forms wil store user's input in the database, redirecting to the /books and /authors routes respectively.

 JSON response for GET request will include: